 In the special case of Arctic lake systems, the amount of material for radiocarbon dating, i.e. aquatic/terrestrial macrofossils and organic remains, is extremely low (Abbott and Stafford, 1996; Colman et al., 1996; Strunk et al., 2020).
-Radiocarbon dating is therefore often based on the organic carbon content in bulk sediment samples, which can be relatively small due to the lower bioproductivity in those lakes (Strunk et al., 2020 and references therein).
-However, the use of bulk sediments is problematic, as some portions of contributing carbon are not occurring at the same time as the deposition but may reveal inherited ages from reworked older materials (Rudaya et al., 2016; Biskaborn et al., 2013b, 2019; Schleusner et al., 2015).
+Radiocarbon dating is therefore often based on the organic carbon content in bulk sediment samples, which can be relatively small due to the lower bioproductivity in those lakes (Strunk et al., 2020, and references therein).
+However, the use of bulk sediments is problematic, as some portions of contributing carbon are not occurring at the same time as the deposition but may reveal inherited ages from reworked older materials (Rudaya et al., 2016; Biskaborn et al., 2013b, 2019; Schleusner et al., 2015; Palagushkina et al., 2017).
 Several methods are available for pre-treating bulk sediment samples to address sample-based dating uncertainties (Brock et al., 2010; Strunk et al., 2020; Rethemeyer et al., 2019; Bao et al., 2019; Dee et al., 2020).
 Each pre-treatment method may yield a different result for the same material due to the influence of humic acids, fulvic acids, and humins (Brock et al., 2010; Strunk et al., 2020; Abbott and Stafford, 1996).
-Similarly, older, inert material incorporated by living organism, known as "reservoir effect" or "hard-water effect", distorts the actual radiocarbon age by up to ±10 000 years (Ascough et al., 2005; Austin et al., 1995; Lougheed et al., 2016).
-Such a distortion creates methodological and mathematical errors in the development of age-depth relationships, which possibly leads to a mis interpretation of these relationships.
+Similarly, older, inert material incorporated by living organism, known as "reservoir effect" or "hard-water effect", distorts the actual radiocarbon age by up to $\pm 10\,000$ years (Ascough et al., 2005; Austin et al., 1995; Lougheed et al., 2016).
+Such a distortion creates methodological and mathematical errors in the development of age-depth relationships, which possibly leads to a misinterpretation of these relationships.

-There are numerous geochronologicals oftware systems (from now on simply called modeling systems) available to the geoscientific community, which try to solve the challenges stated above (Trachsel and Telford, 2017; Wright et al., 2017; Lacourse and Gajewski, 2020).
+There are numerous geochronological software systems (from now on simply called modeling systems) available to the geoscientific community, which try to solve the challenges stated above (Trachsel and Telford, 2017; Wright et al., 2017; Lacourse and Gajewski, 2020).
 Methods have been implemented for detecting outliers, accounting for varying sedimentation rates, or using bootstrapping processes to support the construction of an age-depth model (Parnell et al., 2011; Lougheed and Obrochta, 2019; Bronk Ramsey, 2009, 2008).
 However, the correct usage of those systems requires a high degree of understanding of the underlying mathematical methods and models.
 Trachsel and Telford (2017) noted that, despite the users' impact on the outcome of the model by setting priors and parameters, most users do not have any prior objective insights into appropriately choosing the right parameters.
 Wright et al. (2017), Trachsel and Telford (2017), and Lacourse and Gajewski (2020) even showed that the results produced by modeling systems could diverge from the true chronology.
 An in-depth comparison of the results is therefore extremely error-prone.
 Due to time constraints, users usually only select and apply one modeling system for paleoenvironmental interpretation.
+However, comparing multiple modeling systems, despite their inherent differences, offers the benefit of reducing biases towards interpreting of age-depth relationships.

 The objective of this paper is to reduce the effort involved in applying different methods for determining age-depth relationships and to make their results comparable.
 We provide a tool to link five selected modeling systems in a single multi-language Jupyter Notebook.
 We introduce an ensemble age-depth model that uses uninformed models to create data-driven, semi-informed age-depth relationships.
-We demonstrate the power of our tool by highlighting three cases tudies in which we examine our application for individual sediment cores and a collection of multiple sediment cores.
+We demonstrate the power of our tool by highlighting three case studies in which we examine our application for individual sediment cores and a collection of multiple sediment cores.
 Throughout this paper, the term "LANDO" refers to our implementation, which stands for "Linked age and depth modeling".
-The current development version of LANDO is accessible via GitHub (https://github.com/GPawi/LANDO).
+The current development version of LANDO is accessible via GitHub (https://github.com/GPawi/LANDO, last access: 20 April 2022).